 In order to calculate your tax benefit, first you need to know the effect of the donation on your taxable capital gains.
-The Income Tax Act assumes that you have a capital gain because you have donated your land.
+The Income Tax Act deems that you have triggered a capital gain because by donating a conservation easement, you have disposed of an interest in your land.

-This donation is referred to as a disposition.
+This type of donation is referred to as a deemed disposition.

-To calculate the capital gain resulting from the disposition of your land, the fair market value of the easement lands (CE value) must be determined.
+To calculate the capital gain resulting from a deemed disposition of your land, the fair market value of the easement lands (CE value) must be determined.
 The value of the easement is determined from the appraisal.
 Once you know the value of the easement, it is subtracted from the adjusted cost base.
-The adjusted cost base calculation is complex and each person's situation is unique, therefore a tax expert should be consulted to determine this.
+The adjusted cost base calculation is complex and each person's situation is unique, so consult a tax expert to perform the calculations for you.